cornell-chem-7870/lecture_notes/_sources/lecture-03-matrix_decompositions.md

 #### Principal Component Analysis

-This concept of ``low-rank approximation'' is also the basis of the Principal Component Analysis (PCA) algorithm, which is used to reduce the dimensionality of data.
+This concept of 'low-rank approximation' is also the basis of the Principal Component Analysis (PCA) algorithm, which is used to reduce the dimensionality of data.
 Assume we have a data matrix of size $m \times n$: each row is a different data point, and each column is a different feature.
-In PCA, we first ``center'' each column (i.e., subtract the mean of each column from each element of the column), so that each column is zero-mean.
+In PCA, we first 'center' each column (i.e., subtract the mean of each column from each element of the column), so that each column is zero-mean.
 Then, we compute the SVD of the data matrix, and then keep only the largest singular values and their corresponding columns in $U$ and $V$.
 We can then interpret the columns of $V$ as the principal components of the data: the directions in which the data varies the most.
 The column of $U$ then tells us how much each data point varies in each of these directions.